Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Background and Related Work

 \subsubsection{Mar Menor}

-The Mar Menor, located in the Region of Murcia, in southeastern Spain, is the largest coastal saltwater lagoon in Europe, with an area of about 135 km$^2$ and shallow waters, less than 7 meters deep.

-Until a few years ago, it was characterized by its crystalline waters, high salinity and oligotrophic nature (very low nutrients disolved), which made it a unique ecosystem of great environmental value.
+The Mar Menor, located in the Region of Murcia, in southeastern Spain, is the largest hypersaline coastal lagoon in Europe, and until a few years ago, it was characterized by its crystalline waters, high salinity and oligotrophic nature (very low nutrients disolved), which made it a unique ecosystem of great environmental value.
 Actually, the ecological importance of the Mar Menor has been recognized with multiple protection figures (regional, state, European and international), including its designation as a Specially Protected Area of Mediterranean Importance (Barcelona Convention) \cite{SPAMIsRegionalActivity}, as well as a Site of Community Importance and a Special Protection Area for Birds within the Natura 2000 Network \cite{EUNISSiteFactsheet}.

 Despite its natural value, the lagoon has suffered a gradual deterioration over the last decades.
 Since the mid-20th century, there has been intense socioeconomic development in its watershed with the expansion of irrigated agriculture, intensive livestock farming, urban-tourist growth and former mining operations nearby.
 These activities have exerted sustained polluting pressures for decades, discharging nutrients such as nitrates and phosphates, among others, into the lagoon through seasonal watercourses and the subway aquifer, leading to a progressive eutrophication of the ecosystem.
 In fact, over the last 40 years the Mar Menor has suffered chronic pollution from agricultural runoff, which has led to large-scale algal blooms and marked ecological degradation.
 It should be noted that, despite signs of degradation, until well into the 21st century some environmental indicators still showed low nutrient and chlorophyll values, which led to the lagoon being perceived as relatively oligotrophic.
 However, nutrients continued to accumulate in the system, making it increasingly vulnerable to ecological collapse \cite{ColapsoMarMenor}.